Ben-Kerman/immersive/doc/interface.md

 ## Global Menu

-The global menu can always be opened using `Ctrl+a`.
+The global menu can always be opened using `Ctrl`+`a`.
 It contains an overview of Immersive's global key bindings, as well as information on the series ID/title and on whether autocopy and screenshots are enabled.

 ## Dictionary/Target Menu

-This menu can be opened with `Ctrl+A`.
-It allows switching between dictionaries and Anki targets and also shows which one is currently active for both.
-If you have selected the wrong dictionary/target, it's possible to change it here even if you are about to look up a word/export a card.
+This menu can be opened with `Ctrl`+`A` and allows switching between dictionary groups and Anki targets.
+It also shows which one is currently active for both.
+If you have selected the wrong group or target, it's possible to change them here even if you are about to look up a word or export a card.

 ## Active Subtitle Lookup

 By pressing `k`, you can bring up a menu that allows looking up words from the current line outside of the card creation process.
-It functions identically to the target word selection menu.
+It functions almost identically to the target word selection menu.

 ## Card Creation Menus